Changissnz/the_social_tragedies__claude_generated/README.md

 ## First, a note by Richard Pham

 The black market is where some people go to make extra money.
-The black market is where questionable actions are encouraged to be taken, because the arena of the black market is already subject to heavy scrutiny already.
+The black market is where questionable actions are encouraged to be taken, because the arena of the black market is already subject to heavy scrutiny.
 What is the black market, at its core, besides from the various activities and goods that comprise this relatively smaller but impactful sector of economic activity?
 The black market is where the commerce goes because the law of leaders and representatives said, "this activity and these goods do not have a place for just anyone.
 It's not entirely about the money.
 It's also about the associated malice".